-The Sundara is an open-back, planar magnetic headphone with very thin and responsive diaphragms which produce fairly a well-rounded, though it a bit weak in the bass department.
-The mids and highs are all well defined in my opinion and the sound stage is roomy enough to not feel cramped, though it isn't as wide as i'd like.
-I paired the Sundara's with a MOTU M2 Audio Interface and, overall, this combo sounds pretty great to my ears with a bit of EQ to boost the low end.
+The Sundara is an open-back, planar magnetic headphone with very thin and responsive diaphragms which produce a fairly well-rounded sound, though it is a bit weak in the bass department.
+The mids and highs are well defined in my amateur opinion and the sound stage is roomy enough to not feel too cramped, though it isn't as wide as i'd like (i use a bit of 'extra stereo' effect in Audacious to compensate).
+I paired the Sundara's with a MOTU M2 Audio Interface and, overall, this combo sounds pretty great to my ears with a bit of EQ to boost the lows.

 I thought that the Sundara frame design, with its suspended headband that molds to your head, would be more comfortable than the QPAD design, however due to the extra heft of the unit, it isn't.
-Also the clamp pressure of the is too much for my taste.
-I was surprised to hear Josh rave about how comfortable this headphone is given my experience.
+I can wear the phones for about 1 or 2 hours before it starts getting uncomfortable after which i need to reposition the headband just slightly.
+The same is true of the QPAD, though i could wear it much longer.
+Also the clamp pressure of the Sundara frame is a bit too tight for my taste.
+I was surprised to hear Josh rave about how comfortable he thought the headphone was given my experience.